Can I Get My Security Deposit Back?

 Example: if you want to move at the end of June, the landlord will have to get your notice no later than June 10th.

-If you did not get the notice to the landlord by that time, you will owe rent through the end of July, unless the landlord gets another tenant sooner.
+If you did not get the landlord the notice by that time, you will owe rent through the end of July, unless the landlord gets another tenant sooner.
 You have no right to move out in the middle of a rental period unless your landlord agrees.
 (Get the agreement in writing.)
-If you do not give the right notice, or if you move in the middle of a rental period without permission, you may be liable for an extra month's rent.
+If you do not give the right notice, or if you move in the middle of a rental period without permission, you may owe an extra month's rent.

 If you have a rental agreement for a specific amount of time (example: six months or one year), you can move out without giving notice at the end of the rental agreement.
 It ends automatically, unless you renew it.

-If you move out early, you could be liable to the landlord for rent covering the whole rental agreement period.
-You would not be liable for that rent if the landlord agrees to let you move out early (get the agreement in writing), or if you are moving out early pursuant to one of your rights as a tenant.
+If you move out early, you could owe the landlord for rent covering the whole rental agreement period.
+You would not owe that rent if the landlord agrees to let you move out early (get the agreement in writing), or if you are moving out early pursuant to one of your rights as a tenant.

 Example: in certain circumstances when the landlord refuses to make repairs after a written request.